-Business Planning
+Business Planning:

 Planning is an essential component of every well-run organisation.
-A good planning process will provide service users, partners, managers and individual employees with:
+A good planning process will provide Service users, partners, managers and individual employees with:

-- A clear vision and strategic sense of direction for the organisation. - Defined aims and objectives to enable the organisation to achieve its strategic priorities. - SMART (Specific, Measurable, Agreed upon, Realistic and Timebased.) targets against which achievement and progress can be measured.
+- A clear vision and strategic sense of direction for the organisation. - Defined aims and objectives to enable the organisation to achieve its strategic priorities. - SMART (Specific, Measurable, Agreed upon, Realistic and Timebased) targets against which achievement and progress can be measured.

 The FRS's planning process is a golden thread running through the whole organisation.
-It links strategic direction and objectives with service policies and priorities to the responsibilities of individual staff.
+It links strategic direction and objectives with Service policies and priorities to the responsibilities of individual staff.

-The Departmental Planning Process for 2010-11 identifies the impact of local Business Objectives upon the Six Strands of Equality and embeds equality objectives and targets at a local level where appropriate.
+The Departmental Planning Process for 2010-11 identifies the impact of local Business Objectives upon the strands of Equality and embeds equality objectives and targets at a local level where appropriate.

-Programme and Project Management
+Programme and Project Management:

-The Programme Management Support Office (PMSO) has been designed to assist Project Managers (and those considering setting up projects) to provide support and guidance as and when required.
-This enables the Project Manager to stay on track and highlight any issues and risks as early as possible.
+The Programme Management Support Office (PMSO) has been designed to assist Project Managers with support and guidance.
+This enables the Project Manager to monitor progress and highlight any issues or risks as early as possible.

-The Project Management Framework has been designed to ensure that all projects are linked to either Corporate or Department Objectives; this ensures that resources are focused on the appropriate projects.
+The Project Management Framework has been designed to ensure that all projects are linked to either Corporate or Department Objectives.
+This ensures that resources are focused on the appropriate projects.
 The section has ensured that all corporate projects consider equalities as part of the initial project planning and more formally through the equality impact assessment process during the production of the Business Case.
-Equality and diversity is also considered as a standard Agenda Item at Project Assurance Group Meetings.
+Equality and diversity is also considered as a standard agenda item at Project Assurance Group meetings.

-Performance Monitoring
+Performance Monitoring: